UniqueNetwork/mass-nfts-doc/generate.md

 The images in the `data` folder will be replaced with randomly generated ones.
 Please verify that the generated images are correct.

 Additionally, a file named `nfts.csv` with the listed properties of future tokens will be added to the `data` folder.
 Please check that the generated images match the description.
 For convenience, you can upload the `nfts.csv` file to Google Sheets.
-To do this, select "File - Import" and upload the `nfts.csv` file.
+Select "File - Import" and upload the `nfts.csv` file.

 Each row in the spreadsheet should correspond to a generated image with the same sequential number.